I have known Jordan Rhodes for years, before she had

 Where are your favorite restaurants to go to with kids?

 We love Boxcar Cantina, Granola Bar, and the Little Pub in Greenwich.
 We also love Bar Taco in Port Chester, NY.

 Where do you go to recharge?

 What has your experience been with schools?
-Any tips on school application process?
+Any tips on private school application process?

-Start the process early.
+Start the private school application process early.
 I have friends who wait until Pre-K to apply to Greenwich Country Day School and there are very few spots available, so start with nursery.
-For preschool there are so many great ones so I say just go to the closest one to you because the days are so short, but if that’s not an issue, Putnam Indian Field School (where my first two attended) is fantastic.
+For preschool, there are so many great ones so I say just go to the closest one to you because the days are so short, but if that’s not an issue, Putnam Indian Field School (where my first two attended) is fantastic.